bwl21/entrepot/README.md

     puts result

-Note that the entrepot is configured when the entrepot object is created.
-If you want to change the options, simply create a new entrepot object with the desire options.
+Note that the entrepot is configured upon instantiation is created.
+If you want to change the options, simply create a new Entrepot instance with the desire options.

+For more usage examples, please refer to the spec files.

 ## options

-':entrepot'
-:   This is the folder where entrepot crates the entrepot
+- **:entrepot** - This is the folder where entrepot keeps the entities for latter reuse

-':salt'
-:   The content is salted by this in order to ensure that the entrepot
-    matches the current version of the software.
+- **:salt** - The content is salted by this in order to ensure that the objects stored in the entrepot matches the current version of the software.

-':mkname'
-:   A procedure yielding a string which is used as filename for an
+- **:mkname** - A procedure yielding a string which is used as filename for an individual entrepot.
-    individual entrepot.

-':logger'
-:   a logger object which is used to log the entrepot operation.
-Messages
-    are sent by logger.info
+- **:logger** - a logger object which is used to log the entrepot operation.
+Messages are sent by logger.info.
+Therefore the object needs to respond_to 'info'

-':mode'
-:   Sets the operation mode of the entrepot.
-This allows to disable caching
-    for debug purposes.
+- **:mode** - Sets the operation mode of the entrepot.
+This allows to disable caching for debug purposes.
 The following values apply:

-    ':active'
-    :   the entrepot is active
+    - *:active* - the entrepot is active

-    'refresh'
-    :   the entrepot files are rebuilt, but not read before
+    - *:refresh* - the entrepot files are rebuilt, but not read before.
+Use this during development.
+Otherwise you need to change :salt whenever you change the processing of your program

-    'passive'
-    :   caching does not operate at all.
-Cache files are neither read nor read
+    - *:passive* - entrepot does not operate at all.
+Entprepot files are neither read nor read.
+This is basically for debugging purposes

 ## methods

-'files'
+- **process** - performs a entrepot supported processing.
+This is the heart of the whole thing.
+See example above

-:   provides an array of files for a given name available in the entrepot
+- **files** - provides an array of entrpot internal filenames for a given name

-'clean'
-:   cleans all entrepot entries.
-In this all files in the entrepot are
+- **clean** - cleans all entrepot entities.
+In this all internal in the entrepot are removed.
-    cleaned.
 Thereby basename and mdsum are replaced by "\*" in order to get a globber.

     Of course cou can also manually delete the files in the entrepot directoy

-'process'
-:   performs a entrepot supported processing.
+# License

+see LICENSE.txt

 # Contributing